Easy Steakhouse Bread: Tall, Dark, and Handsome Mini-Loaves

 As an Amazon Associate, I earn from qualifying purchases.

-This bread reminds me of the dark brown bread mini-loaves we used to get at our local Steak and Ale (a now-defunct restaurant chain)–brought out on a wooden board with a serrated knife and garnished with whipped butter.
+This bread machine recipe reminds me of the dark brown bread mini-loaves we used to get at our local Steak and Ale (a now-defunct restaurant chain)–brought out on a wooden board with a serrated knife and garnished with whipped butter.
 You may find yourself looking for a white tablecloth and candles to complete the mood.

 What’s funny is that after all these years, the bread was what I remember most about my steak dinner.
 I’m betting the people you feed will remember this bread the same way.